JamesSkemp/words/content/post/fragile-dreams-farewell-ruins-of-the-moon-wii-leveling-and-initial-thoughts.md

 +++
-title = "Fragile Dreams: Farewell Ruins of the Moon (Wii) - leveling and initial thoughts" summary = "Initial leveling and thoughts on Fragile Dreams: Farewell Ruins of the Moon, for the Nintendo Wii." draft = false comments = true date = "2010-10-16T21:15:00-05:00"
+title = "Fragile Dreams: Farewell Ruins of the Moon (Wii) - leveling and initial thoughts" description = "Initial leveling and thoughts on Fragile Dreams: Farewell Ruins of the Moon, for the Nintendo Wii." draft = false comments = true date = "2010-10-16T21:15:00-05:00"